Information on the handling of personal data

 Data from customers, suppliers and service providers are only communicated or passed on on the basis of legal regulations.

-In principle, data is transferred to recipients in third countries on the basis of suitable guarantees
+In principle, data is transferred to recipients in third countries, e.g USA on the basis of suitable guarantees.
+In this case, it is possible that the transferred data are processed by local authorities.

 Fujitsu uses social media networks such as Xing, Twitter, Facebook, Linkedin, Google+, to gather information.